Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 - **Cortex Fine-tuning** : Cortex Fine-Tuning is a fully managed service that lets you fine-tune popular LLMs using your data, all within Snowflake.

-- **Cortex Search** : Snowflake’s fully managed search service for documents and other unstructured data, is designed to be that reliable retrieval partner in an enterprise RAG stack.
+- **Cortex Search** : Snowflake's fully managed search service for documents and other unstructured data, is designed to be that reliable retrieval partner in an enterprise RAG stack.

 - **Cortex Analyst** : Cortex Analyst is a fully-managed, LLM-powered Snowflake Cortex feature that helps you create applications capable of reliably answering business questions based on your structured data in Snowflake